twilson63/jackhq.mobile/readme.md

 you to change the view of many items.
 By setting the data-theme attribute and providing it a letter, will change the color and view of the theme.

-It is real easiy to creat your own themes - check out [jQueryMobile](http://jquerymobile.com)
+It is real easiy to create your own themes - check out [jQueryMobile](http://jquerymobile.com)

----

 ## Please see index.html to see most of these features in action.